What is Applied Music?

-- Prepare the scale listed on the CODA audition sheet.
+- Prepare the scale listed for your instrument on the string audition scales.

 - Prepare a short (2-4 minute) excerpt from the literature for your instrument.
 New students should consult the CSUS Freshman Music major entrance requirements for examples of appropriate literature.
 Returning students may use a piece from last semester.

 Please limit your excerpt to no more than four minutes of music.
 For this audition your work will be performed unaccompanied.
 Skip any multi-measure rests.